WirecardMobileServices/Wirecard-ePOS-API-Integration/docs_source/getting-started.md

 ## Authentication

-aWirecard ePOS credentials (username & password) are required in order to successfully authenticate with Wirecard ePOS API.
+Wirecard ePOS credentials (username & password) are required in order to successfully authenticate with Wirecard ePOS API.
 At the moment, only **basic access authentication** is supported.

 !!!
 Tip